 Medal Routes are three short circular walking routes that start and finish at the same location.
 These routes are designed to take approximately 15, 30 and 60 minutes.
 The starting/finishing point is called a Hub.
 We try to pick Hubs such as a café, sports centre, library, or health centre – somewhere that you can relax after your walk with a cup of tea or continue to do another activity or hobby.
+Medal Routes are available in every local authority area across Scotland and there are over 700 walking routes to choose from.

 This project is about using local knowledge to create local routes for local people on local paths but visitors and tourists will be able to benefit from them too.
 All Medal Routes are available to download online.